 An effective user experience (UX) is one that establishes a real emotional connection with a user—ensuring them that they are interacting with a product designed by humans, for humans.
-Often overlooked, microinteractions represent an integral part of this well-rounded UX.
-Though perceived by many to be small details in the context of a larger UX, microinteractions’ impact on overall user engagement cannot be overstated.
+Often overlooked, triggers and microinteractions represent an integral part of this well-rounded UX.
+Though perceived by many to be small details in the context of a larger UX, microinteractions’ impact on overall user behavior cannot be overstated.

 When implemented properly, microinteractions can help:

 - Give the user a sense of autonomy

 Saffer outlines the main components of microinteractions:

 - Triggers initiate microinteractions.
 The simplest example would be a toggle switch that allows users to turn a function on or off.